-What resolution should I use for scanning?
+What resolution should I choose when scanning?

-This depends on the size of the original image and the size and intended use of the restored image.
+This depends on the size of the original image and the desired size and intended use of the restored image.
 Obviously, the better the original image/scan the better the end result, so it is important to start with a quality scan.

 My scanner allows me to choose from greyscale or RGB.
 Which setting should I use for black and white images?

 Scan all images in RGB (red, green, blue), regardless of whether they are black and white, sepia or colour.